Turkish involvement in the Syrian civil war: Alleged collusion with extremists

-Syria's president Bashar al-Assad during an interview at 2015 mentioned that military and logistic support from Turkey was the key factor in ISIL takeover of Idlib (2015 Idlib offensive), he also blamed Turkey for the failure of a humanitarian ceasefire plan in Aleppo.
-He said that: "The Turks told the factions – the terrorists that they support and they supervise – to refuse to cooperate with de Mistura".

-Iran said Turkey is the main culprits in supporting the terrorist movements of ISIL.
+Former Syrian president Bashar al-Assad has repeatedly condemned Turkey's affiliation with terrorist organizations; during a 2015 interview, Assad mentioned that military and logistic support from Turkey was the key factor in the 2015 Idlib offensive.
+He also blamed Turkey for the failure of a humanitarian ceasefire plan in Aleppo.
+His sentiment was shared by Iranian analysts, who said that Turkey is the main culprit in supporting the terrorist movements of ISIL.